Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-You probably have a ton of questions you want to ask, but are unsure about how to talk to them or how to act around them.
-You want to be as supportive and helpful as possible, but you may not know the best way how.
+You probably have a ton of questions you want to ask, but are unsure how to talk to them or act around them.
+You want to be supportive and helpful, but may not know the best way.
 You’re not alone.

-Unfortunately, there is no script or handbook with all the perfect things to do and say to support a loved one with cancer (that we know of).
-But here are some ideas about how you can be there for them.
+Unfortunately, there is no script or handbook with all the perfect things to do and say.
+But here are some ideas about ways to show your support.

-If possible, try to plan your visits when their caregiver needs to be out of the house.
-Being a caregiver is not an easy job.
-They can also use all the support that you can give them.
+If possible, plan your visit for a time when their caregiver needs to be out of the house.
+Being a caregiver is never easy, and they can use all the support you can give.

-That’s not to say that you should ignore the fact that they have cancer, but take direction from them.
-Let them know you are here to listen, but if they would rather not talk about their cancer that’s fine.
+That’s not to say you should ignore their illness, but follow their lead.
+Let them know you're there to listen, but it's also fine if they'd rather not talk about it.

-There are a ton of great online resources that can make updating loved ones and coordinating schedules for meals, visits, childcare, etc. simple and easy.
+There are great online resources that can make updating loved ones and scheduling meals, visits and child care easier.
 If you are looking for ways to digitally connect your loved one’s support network, check out websites such as What Friends Do and Lotsa Helping Hands.

-Do you have any other tips on how to support a loved one with cancer?
-Share them below!
+Do you have any other tips on ways to support a person coping with cancer?
+Share them below.